iamanonymous419/iamanonymous419/README.md

 ## ✨ Favorite Quote

-> “Code is like humor.
-When you have to explain it, it’s bad.”
+> "The more I explore, the more I realize how little I truly know."
-> — *Cory House*
+> — *Anonymous*

 ## 🦀 Thanks for Visiting!